katemyoung/CV/README.md

 **Headteacher** (May 2017 to Dec 2018) [_Acacia International School, Zambia_](https://www.acaciaschool.com/)

-- Responsible for day to day school management and leading strategic development.
+- Overall responsibility for all aspects of day-to-day school management.
-- Led the registration of the school with Cambridge Assessment International Education
+- Led strategic development including registration of the school with Cambridge Assessment International Education.
-- Spearheaded the development of a new curriculum and staff training programme.
+- Spearheaded the innovation and implementation of a new curriculum and staff training programme.
-- Led the development of the ICT system for staff and pupils, and introduced a code club for the children.
+- Led the development of the ICT system for staff and pupils.
+- Introduced a Code Club for the children.

 **Educational Consultant, Co-founder** (Oct 2014 to Dec 2018) [_Sifunda Limited_](https://www.acaciaschool.com/)

 - Co-founded and managed Sifunda Limited, a development consultancy specialising in teaching and learning in Southern Africa.
 - Design and delivery of customised staff training and data analysis solutions for government, NGO and private sector organisations across a broad range of sectors.
+- Winning contracts and developing new business
+- Problems solving to overcome business challenges and meet client needs

 **Maths and Science Development Coordinator** (Feb 2012 to Jan 2014) [_Tongabezi Trust School, Zambia_](https://tujatane.com/)

-Responsible for guiding the school’s transition from a traditional teacher-centered to a learner-centered pedagogy.
+- Responsible for guiding the school’s transition from a traditional teacher-centered to a learner-centered pedagogy.
-Development of new science lab and STEM curricula.
+- Development of new science lab and STEM curricula.

 ## Skills